How Shared-Living Spaces Could Make Our Cities More Inclusive

 AKKA recently put these urban principles into action with its Coornhert centrum project in the Netherlands, a combination of publicly accessible living areas and integrated daycare facilities for older generations.
 The aim of the hybrid program is to generate meaningful interactions between the resident community and the rest of the city (an idea explored further in AKKA’s latest book, Architecting Interaction).
-Mixed-use programs are commonplace in AKKA’s projects, and emerged out of the studio’s distinct project process, which is designed to be as inclusive as possible.
+Mixed-use programs are commonplace in AKKA’s projects, and emerged out of the studio’s distinct workflow, which is designed to be as inclusive as possible.
 The most unconventional stage of this process is ‘alignment’, which is undertaken before any design work begins.
 During this phase, all project stakeholders — including the client and end users — are invited to a meeting hosted by the studio, with the aim of generating a shared project vision.
-‘From our experience of enacting alignment, the end users’ brief is never the same as the client’s brief, and developers are often not board at first,’ says Hughes.
+‘From our experience of enacting alignment, the end users’ brief is never the same as the client’s brief, and developers are often not on board at first,’ says Hughes.
 ‘While not all negotiations are successful, there is always a way around it, as everyone can agree the overarching aim is to create the best idea possible.’

 With the shared ambition to create inclusive intergenerational cities, Studio Fountainhead launched a pilot research project called ‘Moving Together’ to investigate the successful inclusion of older generations in urban public spaces.
 With the intention to inform and inspire both designers and decision makers involved in urban design and planning, the studio is creating a resource of case studies and insights into the topic, informed by research gathered in Japan.
 ‘Today, many people are cut off from what a shared city could offer, especially those who would benefit from it most,’ says Hauderowicz.